Land reform in North Vietnam: "Rectification of errors"

-As soon as the reform was completed by 1956 and the so-called peasants' authority well-established in the villages, the party quite unexpectedly admitted to having made many serious mistakes during the reform when the "masses" had been "given a free hand".
-VWP developed a campaign called "Rectification of Errors" from January 1957 till mid-1957.
+As soon as the reform was completed by 1956 and the peasants' authority well-established in the villages, the party admitted to having made many serious mistakes during the reform when the "masses" had been "given a free hand".
+VWP developed a campaign called "Rectification of Errors" from January 1957 to mid-1957.
 This campaign was divided into three phases.
 The first phase was a crash operation to survey the damage done and release from prison incorrectly classified peasants and falsely accused cadres.
 The second phase, more deliberate and the real heart of the campaign, was divided into two steps.
-Step I was the re-classification of peasants, and step II was the restitution of property erroneously expropriated or else making suitable compensation.
+Step I was the re-classification of peasants, and step II was the restitution of property erroneously expropriated, or else providing suitable compensation.
 The third phase of the mistakes correction was to be a review, inventory and concentrated re-indoctrination of local personnel.